gomods/athens/docs/content/contributing/maintainers/first-issues.md

 ### New to Athens?

-If your new to the project, and you haven't already, please take some time to read our [contribution docs](https://docs.gomods.io/contributing).
+If you are new to the project, and you haven't already, please take some time to read our [contribution docs](https://docs.gomods.io/contributing).

 ### What needs to be done?